Formalizing MLTL Formula Progression in Isabelle/HOL: Challenges and Insights

 Similarly, it was only by analyzing the top-level corollary that we identified the main necessary assumption for Theorem 3 (that $\isa{length}\ \isasympi\ \isasymge$ $\isa{complen\_mltl}\ \isasymphi$).
-Mathematically, we found it intuitively clear that this assumption would be sufficient to establish the corollary and that it would not affect the practicality of formula progression (because traces in real-world systems tend to be long).
-Interestingly, though, we were initially unsure whether it was strong enough to fix the formalization of the proof of Theorem 3.
-Establishing this required identifying and proving various key properties of the computation length, particularly those discussed in \rref{sec:fp}, which establish that formula progression tends to decrease computation length.
-Initially, we stated these in a series of (unproven) properties of the computation length that we wanted to be able to use in our proofs (as a sort of wishlist); we were pleasantly gratified when we later found that all of these necessary properties held.
+We found it intuitively clear that this assumption is sufficient to establish the corollary and that it does not affect the practicality of formula progression (as traces in real-world systems tend to be long).
+Interestingly, though, we were initially unsure whether it was strong enough to fix the proof of Theorem 3.
+Establishing this required identifying and proving various key properties of the computation length, particularly those discussed in \rref{sec:fp}, which show that formula progression tends to decrease computation length.
+Initially, we stated these in a series of (unproven) properties of the computation length that we \textit{wanted} to be able to use in our proofs; we were pleased when we later found that all of these properties held.

-Another key challenge that we encountered was related to end-of-trace behavior.
-We noticed this especially in the proof of Theorem 2, where the behavior of the empty trace caused issues in the theorem as it was originally stated.
-In practice, MLTL traces are typically long, and we suspect this is why it is easy to overlook the edge cases where we are reasoning about the empty trace.
-Additionally, MLTL end-of-trace behavior is somewhat unintuitive; for example, $[] \models G_{[0, 1]} \text{False}$ according to MLTL semantics, because Globally is satisfied if the length of the trace is less than or equal to the lower bound on its associated interval.
-Fortunately, formalization is excellent at making strange edge cases precise and ensuring that they are correctly reasoned about.
+Another key challenge relates to end-of-trace behavior.
+We noticed this especially in the proof of Theorem 2; the behavior of the empty trace caused issues in the theorem as it was originally stated.
+In practice, MLTL traces are usually long, and we suspect that this makes it easy to overlook edge cases involving the empty trace.
+Also, MLTL end-of-trace behavior is somewhat unintuitive; for example, $[] \models G_{[0, 1]} \text{False}$ according to MLTL semantics, because Globally is satisfied if the length of the trace is less than or equal to the lower bound on its associated interval.
+Fortunately, formalization is excellent at making unintuitive edge cases precise and ensuring that they are correctly reasoned about.